haosulab/ManiSkill/examples/tutorials/README.md

 # ManiSkill Tutorials

 This folder contains some simple tutorial for how to use ManiSkill, leverage fast vectorized environments, and train agents with Reinforcement Learning.
-These notebooks are all designed to run both on Google Colab and locally..
+These notebooks are all designed to run both on Google Colab and locally.

 Getting Started and Feature Showcase: [Quickstart Tutorial](https://colab.research.google.com/github/haosulab/ManiSkill/blob/main/examples/tutorials/1_quickstart.ipynb)
 - Covers all the core features of ManiSkill.